 Royal Oak Bunkbarn, The Royal Oak, Hurdlow, Nr Buxton, SK17 9QJ

 Eat, drink, be merry and stay in a refurbished stone barn with a traditional award winning Peak District country pub on site.
 The Royal Oak serves fantastic pub grub and local cask ales (Multiple Winner of ‘Derbyshire Pub of the Year Awards’).
 The Royal Oak has direct access to the High Peak and Tissington Trails which use disused railways to provide easy off road cycling.
 The area is also ideal for climbing and walking with stone circles and limestone gorges to explore.
 The bunk barn is perfect for any number from 1 to 34 (small and large groups welcome) wanting comfortable, clean, private bunk bed style rooms.
 The five separate bunk rooms are all heated and lockable.
-All the bunk beds have comfortable mattresses, a pillow and fresh linen, just bring a duvet or sleeping bag.
+All the bunk beds have comfortable mattresses, a pillow, pillow case, duvet and towel.
 There is a small communal kitchen ideal for basic meals with fridge, oven and kettle and seating for 5/6 people.
 Separate ladies and gents toilets and hot showers are included in the simple per person tariff.
 Campsite and holiday cottages (some sleeping large groups) available.This accommodation is featured on our map of the Peak District and here is its own website.

 or call The Royal Oak on

 From the A515 Buxton to Ashbourne road take road to Hurdlow oposite to B5055 road to Bakewell.